holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/basedir/repository/certs/README.txt

 4. Examples
 ===========

-The examples/certs directory contains three sample keystores which contain the certificates that are used in the example P-Modes (contained in examples/pmodes).
-Their passwords are the same as the default keystores.
+The examples/certs directory contains three sample key stores which contain the certificates that are used in the example P-Modes (contained in examples/P-Modes).
+Their passwords are the same as the default key stores.
-You can therefore just overwrite the default keystores with the example keystores.
+You can therefore just overwrite the default key stores with the example key stores.

 When using a key pair in a P-Mode the password is "Example" + 'A' | 'B' | 'C' | 'D' | 'E'